—Guest Contributor Dr. Judith Briles—

 - And do you know who your crowd is?

 All these come into play when it comes to building a solid publishing platform for you and your book.
 Is social media important today?
-Yes, but before social media and mega crowds come into play, the seeding and infrastructure needs to be in place: your passion, your vision, and your commitment.
+Yes, but before social media and mega crowds come into play, the seeding and infrastructure need to be in place: your passion, your vision, and your commitment.

 There is a fine line—but a critical one, a line that will begin to separate as you continue on your writing journey.
 Initially, book and author platforms appear to be one—yet they are not.
 Though they are both essential parts of your overall publishing platform, don’t think of them as inseparable twins.